heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 ### Summary

-The whole process would be as follow:
+The whole process would be as follows:

 1. Open an issue to discuss the feature (optional, but recommended).
 2. Clone or fork the project and checkout to a new branch.